mikewest/internetdrafts/first-party-cookies/draft.md

 {{RFC4790}}.

-The terms "active document", "ancestor browsing context", "browsing context", "document", "parent browsing context", and "top-level browsing context" are defined in the HTML Living Standard. {{HTML}}
+The terms "active document", "ancestor browsing context", "browsing context", "document", "iframe srcdoc document", "parent browsing context", and "top-level browsing context" are defined in the HTML Living Standard. {{HTML}}

 The term "origin", the mechanism of deriving an origin from a URI, and the "the same" matching algorithm for origins are defined in {{RFC6454}}.